-In January 2011, the Swiss-based Italian watchmaker will present its new Panerai Luminor Marina 1950 3 Days (PAM 422) hand-wound wrist watch, which is going to be limited to 2000 pieces and will be powered by their brand new Panerai P.3001 in-house caliber.
+In January 2011, the Swiss-based Italian watchmaker will present its new Panerai Luminor Marina 1950 3 Days (PAM 422).
+The ref.
+422 is going to be limited to 2000 pieces and will be powered by their brand new Panerai P.3001 in-house hand-wound caliber.
 Featuring the same easily recognizable exterior, the watch will get better power reserve thus becoming a more interesting choice for those who like to keep their collection of watches in constant rotation on their wrists.

 Judging by the movement’s specs that I was able to find, it has very much in common with the Panerai P.3000/1 caliber that we have seen last year ticking inside the Panerai Luminor Composite 1950 3 Days (PAM 375) and in a number of other watches from the Italian brand.